-The shares of Common Stock being offered by the Selling Stockholders include (i) the Shares issued to the Selling Stockholders (other than Alexander) in the February 2020 Private Placement, (ii) the Investor Warrant Shares issuable upon exercise of all of the Investor Warrants and (ii) the Placement Agent Warrant Shares issuable upon the exercise of the Placement Agent Warrant.
-For additional information regarding the issuance of these securities, see "February 2020 Private Placement" on page 31 of this prospectus.
+The shares of Common Stock being offered by the Selling Stockholders include (i) the Shares issued to the Selling Stockholders and (ii) the Warrant Shares issuable upon exercise of all of the Warrants.
 We are registering the Shares and Warrant Shares in order to permit the Selling Stockholders to offer such shares for resale from time to time.
-Except for the ownership of the Shares and Warrants, the transactions contemplated by the February 2020 Private Placement transaction documents, and as disclosed in this section under "Material Relationships with Selling Stockholders", none of the Selling Stockholders have had any material relationship with us within the past three years.

 The following table sets forth certain information with respect to each Selling Stockholder, including (i) the shares of Common Stock beneficially owned by the Selling Stockholder prior to this offering, (ii) the number of Shares and Warrant Shares being offered by the Selling Stockholder pursuant to this prospectus and (iii) the Selling Stockholder's beneficial ownership after completion of this offering.
 The registration of the Shares and the Warrant Shares does not necessarily mean that the Selling Stockholders will sell all or any of such shares of Common Stock, but the number of shares of Common Stock and percentages set forth in the final two columns below assume that all shares of Common Stock being offered by the Selling Stockholders are sold.
-The final two columns also assume the exercise of all of the Warrants held by the Selling Stockholders as of July 10, 2020, without regard to any limitations on exercise described in this prospectus or in the Warrants.
+The final two columns also assume the exercise of all of the Warrants held by the Selling Stockholders as of December 4, 2020, without regard to any limitations on exercise described in this prospectus or in the Warrants.
 See "Plan of Distribution."